Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Trapped solutions

 \subsection{Decompositions of solutions}

 In this subsection, we explain in detail how we decompose our solutions.
 We use the decomposition

-For each time $t$, there are four degrees of freedom to choose the parameters $\lambda,\gamma,b,\eta$.
-We determine them by imposing four orthogonality conditions on $\epsilon$.
+For each time $t$, there are four degrees of freedom to choose the parameters $\lmb,\gmm,b,\eta$.
+We determine them by imposing four orthogonality conditions on $\eps$.
 What follows is a fixed-time analysis and we omit the time variable $t$.

-We note that in the hierarchy of the variables $w$, $w_{1}$, $w_{2}$, the modulation parameters $\lambda,\gamma,b,\eta$ and the error parts $\epsilon$, $\epsilon_{1}$, $\epsilon_{2}$ are determined according to the decomposition \eqref{eq:w012}:
+We note that in the hierarchy of the variables $w$, $w_{1}$, $w_{2}$, the modulation parameters $\lmb,\gmm,b,\eta$ and the error parts $\eps$, $\eps_{1}$, $\eps_{2}$ are determined according to the decomposition \eqref{eq:w012}:

 We will consider two different decompositions, corresponding to two different orthogonality conditions.
-Perhaps a standard decomposition would require $\epsilon$ to lie in $N_{g}(\mathcal{L}_{Q}i)^{\perp}$.
-However, due to slow decay of the generalized null elements, we use truncated orthogonality conditions
+Perhaps a standard decomposition would require $\eps$ to lie in $N_{g}(\calL_{Q}i)^{\perp}$.
+However, due to the slow decay of the generalized kernel elements, we will use truncated orthogonality conditions.
+This means that, for some large $M>1$ to be chosen later, we impose